Skip to main content

 Theme

-President of the United States of America, Lyndon B Johnson waiving from his motorcade surrounded by a crowd, 1966.
+American president Lyndon B Johnson waving from his motorcade surrounded by a crowd.

 North America